doc1oo/LovelyComposerDocs/index_en.rst

   You can also undo the clear of music data by "Undo".
 (Don't panic if you accidentally erase it!)

-  Music data for which write protection is set, such as sample musics, will not be saved even if these operations are performed.
+  Music data for which write lock is set, such as sample musics, will not be saved even if these operations are performed.